GarablueX/Signal-Conditioning-System/README.md

 -  Functional simulation and validation
 -  PCB layout and design
 -  Manufacturing file preparation
+-  PCB fabrication
+-  Prototype assembly
+-

 **In Progress:**
--  PCB fabrication (PCBWay)
--  Prototype assembly (scheduled)
 -  Physical testing and validation (scheduled)

-Updates will be posted as hardware development progresses.
+Updates will be posted as i move on to the next steps.

 ---